felix86-emu/docs/docs/users/usage-guide.md

 sed -i -E 's/^Exec=(.*)$/Exec=felix86 --shell="\1"/' myshortcut.desktop
 ```

+## Configuration

+The configuration file exists at `/etc/opt/felix86/config.toml`.

+You can get a specific config by specifying its group and value, for example: `ROOTFS=$(felix86 --get-config general.rootfs_path)`

+You can set a specific config in a similar fashion, but it requires administrator privileges: `felix86 --set-config logging.print_signals=true`

+To list all configs, use the `-c` option.

 ## Profiles

 You can use different execution profiles that set multiple configurations at once.